Bob Moses's heroic fight for voting rights should inspire today's movement, civil rights leaders say

 As activists and lawmakers protest in Washington, DC, demanding that Congress pass federal voting rights legislation to counter state-level voter restrictions, Moses has left them a blueprint on how to win in the most hostile circumstances, civil rights leaders say.

-Both President Joe Biden and former President Barack Obama praised Moses for his undying fight for voting rights.
+President Joe Biden and former President Barack Obama praised Moses for his undying fight for voting rights.

 Biden released a statement Monday saying Moses led with "uncommon grace, calm, and humility despite every bullet, arrest, and unrelenting brutality he faced."